For Facilitators

 Child Safety Requirements

-As a Coordinator, you will be approving your Participant’s Mentor.
-Each Assessor MUST sign the Code of Conduct.
-Assessor information including current Working with Children Check or VIT number must be saved in an Assessor Register.
-Resources to assist you with this can be found in the Assessor Resources folder of the Resource Hub.
+As a Facilitator, you will be approving your Participant’s Mentor.
+Each Mentor MUST sign the Code of Conduct.
+Mentor information including current Working with Children Check or VIT number must be saved in a Mentor Register.
+Resources to assist you with this can be found in the Mentor Resources folder of the Resource Hub.

-Participants cannot commence a Compass Award Section until the Coordinator has confirmed the appointment of an appropriately skilled, experienced and/or qualified Mentor for that Section’s Activity.
+Participants cannot commence a Compass Award Section until the Facilitator has confirmed the appointment of an appropriately skilled, experienced and/or qualified Mentor for that Section’s Activity.

 1. PARTICIPANT START UP